When your business should use crowfunding to grow

 Some donation-based crowdfunding efforts have donation matching—you, or a third party, will match any contributions made by backers, helping them feel that they are contributing double whatever they’ve committed to your business.

-The best example of donation-based crowdfunding is GoFundMe.
+An example of a popular donation-based crowdfunding platform is GoFundMe.

 Debt crowdfunding is similar to a business loan, except that your lender is many individuals rather than one organization like a bank or online lender.
 Your lenders will extend you the money you need, but you’ll have to create a schedule for paying back their investment, plus interest, over a set time period.